abaynew-guadie/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that computes the absolute value of an integer.
+ function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.